ModelEarth/evaporation-kits/aerial-wells/README.md

 SOURCE: [PYRAMID POWER DRAWS WATER FROM AIR](https://www.sun-sentinel.com/1991/12/29/pyramid-power-draws-water-from-air/)

-A group of Seattle engineers thought carefully designed modern pyramids of loose rock could in a sense squeeze water from stones.
+A group of Seattle engineers thought carefully designed modern pyramids of loose rock could, in a sense, squeeze water from stones.

 Desert mice use the technique.
 So did the ancient Greeks.